Synergy Battery Rewards VPP: can you actually earn money from your home battery?

-How Synergy's Virtual Power Plant pays 70c/kWh during peak events, the mandatory VPP requirement for the WA battery rebate, and what real earnings look like.
+How Synergy's Virtual Power Plant pays 70c/kWh during peak events, the mandatory VPP requirement for the WA battery rebate, and what typical earnings look like.

-During a peak demand event — typically a scorching summer afternoon or cold winter evening between 3pm and 9pm — Synergy remotely signals your battery to discharge stored energy back to the grid.
+During a peak demand event, typically a scorching summer afternoon or cold winter evening between 3pm and 9pm, Synergy remotely signals your battery to discharge stored energy back to the grid.
+Battery Rewards is Synergy's version of a virtual power plant, a program that coordinates lots of home batteries at once instead of relying on one big grid-scale battery.

 The key details: